March 21

 Luke 4:32 (NKJV) “And they were astonished at His teaching, for His word was with authority.”

 Nothing was too big for Jesus and nothing too small.
-I love the way He healed Peter’s mother-in-law of a simple fever (yes Peter was married) and by the end of the day many were brought to Jesus, who proceeded to heal them and defeat every demon.
-The next day He rose early to pray (see Mark 1:35) and received His marching orders from His Father – time to teach in other towns.
+I love the way He healed Peter’s mother-in-law of a simple fever (yes Peter was married), and by the end of the day many were brought to Jesus, who proceeded to heal them and defeat every demon.
+The next day He rose early to pray (see Mark 1:35), and received His marching orders from His Father – time to teach in other towns.

 I can’t even begin to imagine how awesome Jesus’ teachings must have been.
-The multitude was so impressed, they pressed about Him to hear the Word, they’ve crowded and cornered Him against the sea; so Jesus is basically forced to hop in a boat, asks the owner, Simon Peter to float out a little, so that He sits down and shares the Word with the people who are standing on the shore.
+The multitude was so impressed, they pressed about Him to hear the Word, they’ve crowded and cornered Him against the sea; so Jesus is forced to hop in a boat; He asks the owner, Simon Peter to float out a little, so that He sits down and shares the Word with the people who are standing on the shore.
 Pretty cool!

 We don’t have the content of this message because the emphasis of Luke at this point is the calling of Peter.
 After the message Jesus asks Peter to launch out farther and let his nets down for a catch.
 At first Peter resists, after all, he’d been fishing all night and caught nothing (have you ever worked all night?).
 He must have been exhausted and frustrated, maybe even mad – and then to top it off – he’d already spent that time cleaning his net.
 But somehow this burly fisherman had a certain respect for Jesus, and even though this wasn’t the time to fish, he was willing to submit to Jesus’ Word (think there’s a lesson there?).
 When he did, the catch was so crazy that their boat (and their friend’s boat) started to sink!
 Peter immediately knew he was in the presence of holiness and suddenly his sinfulness overwhelmed him.
 He fell down before Jesus with those heartfelt words, “Depart from me, for I am a sinful man, O Lord.”

-And what a beautiful lesson this is, on how Jesus calls us all to follow Him, even though we’re unworthy and unable, He will teach us to be fishers of men.
+And what a beautiful lesson this is, on how Jesus calls us all to follow Him.
+Even though we’re unworthy and unable, He will teach us to be fishers of men.

 Psalm 64:1-10